Top-Level Takeaways

 ROA: 0.77%

-O’Rourke says United thinks about growth in a variety of ways, starting with ensuring existing markets are being served to their full potential.
+O’Rourke says United thinks about growth in a variety of ways, starting with ensuring it is serving existing markets to the credit union’s full potential.
 Next, it looks at adjacent market growth where it can leverage brand awareness and local management.
-“For example, we have a big presence in Reno and Carson, Nevada, so putting a branch in a new community 30 minutes away made sense for us,” he says.

-With that in mind, United’s M&A due diligence includes rigorous assessment of each institution’s culture.
-“We want to retain the employees from the bank or credit union,” says O’Rourke.
+“We want to retain the employees from the bank or credit union,” O’Rourke says.
 “Entering a new market becomes exponentially easier if you maintain the people.”

-A Blueprint For Entering New Markets (Callahan Client Webinar)
+Callahan Client Webinar: A Blueprint For Entering New Markets

 Moving into a new market is daunting and expensive, but the payoff could take your credit union to the next level.
 Join Jennifer Bolivar, senior vice president of business transformation for Suncoast Credit Union, on Aug.
 27 as she shares best practices and lessons learned from the cooperative’s recent new market expansion.